 - If there is heavy traffic, it’s best to wait until other cars pass through.
 It is illegal for two cars from opposite directions to try crossing paths by simultaneously moving into the center of the intersection.
-This guideline does not apply if you’re approaching a green light and trying to cross roads that don’t intersect.
+This guideline only applies if you’re approaching a green light and trying to cross roads that don’t intersect.

-- While we are unaware of the reason, a majority of accidents occur when drivers fail to yield the right-of-way.
-Because this is so common, it’s important that every driver remains vigilant while driving through an intersection.
+- While we are unaware of why, most accidents occur when drivers fail to yield the right-of-way.
+Because this is so common, every driver must remain vigilant while driving through an intersection.

 - Nevada has a set of laws for yielding at intersections, outlined in NRS § 484B.250